Moeplhausen/SunknightsWebsite/geoip/README.txt

-put maxmind binary city and country files here
+Put maxmind binary city and country files here
 like:
 GeoLite2-City.mmdb
 and